Introduction

 Big Picture

-At a high level we provide 2 pieces of software that you will have to deploy and manage in your own data center or in any public cloud.
+At a high level, we provide two pieces of software that you will have to deploy and manage in your own data center, in your private cloud, or in any public cloud.

-Kill Bill, or Kill Bill server is a standalone Java server that runs in your back-end.
-Your customers will never interact with it directly, but instead your website (it could be a custom e-commerce website, a Drupal or WordPress deployment, etc.) will trigger REST API calls (over HTTP) to process subscriptions or orders.
+Kill Bill, or Kill Bill server, is a standalone Java server that runs in your back-end.
+Your customers will never interact with it directly, but instead your website (it could be a custom website, a Drupal or WordPress deployment, etc.) and potentially your internal tools (CRM, CPQ, etc.) will trigger REST API calls (over HTTP) to create subscriptions, retrieve invoices, give credits, etc.

 So, in the diagram above, we can see that: